greyhypotheses/greyhypotheses.github.io/greyhypotheses/structure.md

 ---

 The repositories of greyhypotheses are grouped into the themes, i.e., organisations.
 A few theses are outlined here.
-[Problems]
+[Why]

 <br>